W3NDO/IntergalacticFederationAPI/README.md

 }
 ```
 It will also return a variety of errors if the ship or planet doesn't exist or if the value you passed into units of fuel can not be cast into a float

+### FEAT 6 Accept transport contracts
+Has 2 endpoints that would work for it
+1. `POST /contracts/accept` which requires the contract id to be specified in the body of the request.
+2. `POST /contracts/:id/accept` which has the contract id specified in the endpoint
+- requires a pilot who accepts the contract
+- requires a contract
+- will determine if the pilot is able to accept the contract

+### FEAT 7 Grant credits to pilot after fulfilling a contract
+Has 2 endpoints that would work for it
+1. `POST /contracts/fulfil` which requires the contract id to be specified in the body of the request.
+2. `POST /contracts/:id/fulfil` which has the contract id specified in the endpoint
+- requires a pilot who accepts the contract
+- requires a contract